jlcai/390r-final-project/checkpoint1.md

 We plan on setting up a virtual machine for everyone to work off of.
 Since WannaCry depends on a vulnerability found in Windows' [Server Message Block (SMB) protocol](https://www.cisecurity.org/insights/blog/commonly-exploited-protocols-server-message-block-smb), we would need to set up a Windows environment to debug.
 WannaCry also does not work on Windows Vista, 8, 10, or any other modern Windows release, so we found a [Windows 7 iso](https://www.softlay.com/downloads/windows-7-ultimate) to work off of.
 We also found [FlareVM](https://github.com/mandiant/flare-vm) as a potential tool for setting up the reversing environment on a VM.

+After getting the VM set up with Windows 7, we first had to install Firefox since Internet Explorer was too outdated to function.
+We got Ghidra to statically analyze the virus, then downloaded the WannaCry binary from the Github repository linked later on.
+After downloading, I disconnected the network connection between the VM and the host while also diabling the auto-connect setting VMware has enabled by default.

 ![Windows 7 VM](https://github.com/jlcai/390r-final-project/blob/main/screenshots/win7_vm_ss.png?raw=true)

 [Back to Top](https://github.com/jlcai/390r-final-project/blob/main/checkpoint1.md)